 Tell your doctor if symptoms of a urinary tract infection return (such as burning/painful/frequent urination).

 Nausea, vomiting, diarrhea, abdominal cramps, and loss of appetite may occur.
-If any of these effects persist or worsen, tell your doctor or pharmacist promptly.
+If any of these effects last or get worse, tell your doctor or pharmacist promptly.

 Painful or difficult urination may occur with this medication, although less often.
 Report these side effects to your doctor, who may need to lower your dose of this medication or change your treatment to make your urine less acidic.